-light emitting diodes (LEDs) are a type of diode that is made to light up while forward biased and passing current.
+Light emitting diodes (LEDs) are a type of diode that is made to light up while forward biased and passing current.
 Indicator LEDs will be the focus of this page.
-They are usually 3 – 5mm round through hole LEDs that commonly come in electronics kits.
+They are usually 3 – 5mm round through hole components that commonly come in electronics kits.

 Basic indicator LED properties

-- Protective/series resistor must be used.
+- Series resistor must be used to protect the LED.
 For most LEDs, the resistor should limit current to no more than 20mA of current for whatever voltage is used.
 Resistor limiting current – Ohms law

 - Reverse biased (RB): Cathode more positive than Anode.
 Best to keep at low voltages.
 I avoid going above 9V RB